-Because I grew up with a mom and dad who were eye doctors in Plano, I was able to share facts about eye doctors at school for show and tell, and for homework.
-When I told friends my mother and father were optometrists, the normal response was, "You live with optometrists?"
+Because I grew up with a mom and dad who were eye doctors in Fairview & Frisco, I was able to share facts about eye doctors at school for show and tell, and for homework.
+When I told friends my mother and father were optometrists, the normal response was, “You live with optometrists?”
 I would nod my head.
-"That's right."
+“That’s right.”
 People in need of vision care in Plano frequently ask why the eye doctor is so vital.
-"I do not really need to go the eye doctor regularly, right?", "My eyes are perfect.", "Will they need to touch my eyeballs?" or "My girls go crazy."
+“I do not really need to go the eye doctor regularly, right?”, “My eyes are perfect.”, “Will they need to touch my eyeballs?” or “My girls go crazy.”
 All of these are genuine concerns and issues.
 So I will break everything down, explain the eye exam, and inform you what is important to know about eye doctors.

 So what does an eye doctor do?
 Optometry centers around the medical science behind eye health and the eye examination.
 An eye doctor is an OD, or doctor of optometry or an eye expert.
 OD’s are physicians who are trained as eye experts.
 The word optometry comes from the greek words optos and metria meaning, “vision measurement.”
 And vision measurement is one of the things that the eye doctor does.
 Many optometrists use sophisticated medical equipment to test for eye health and vision.
 Eye doctors, or optometrists, are health care professionals who are concerned with eyes and the anatomy related to the eyes, as well as vision, visual systems, and vision processing.